-Behold, a procedure diagram and description a la health class, minus the giggling from your friend two desks over:
+Behold, a procedure diagram and description a la health class, minus the jokes from your friend two desks over:

 After preparing the scrotal area with antiseptic, the NO-Needle spray device is used to numb the skin and vas deferens in several quick bursts.
 (Following the anesthetic, most men feel very little.)
 The vas tubes are then accessed through a single small opening in the skin created using the No-Scalpel technique.
 Small portions of the tubes are removed, the ends are sealed with heat and closed with absorbable suture or clip.
 The opening in the scrotum is so small that no stitches are needed.

 Following your vasectomy, you should rest for 2-3 days with your feet up, and then keep your activity light for another 5-7 days.